 Katie and her husband, Hack, moved to Ordway Street in 2016 with two children, now ages 14 and 16, who attend the Cathedral schools.
 They got their first dog, Riley, a couple years ago and she brought a tremendous amount of joy to the children after (and between!) last year’s daily Zoom classes.
 Katie has always enjoyed volunteering for both her children’s schools and the community.
 She has been involved in helping to organize a number of activities at Rosedale and looks forward to working on a committee to expand activities at Rosedale.

 Annual Member Nominees

 Bruce Johnson is a native Washingtonian who graduated from the University of MD with a Bachelors in Historic Preservation and Architecture.
 He has run his own construction and design company, Dupont Design and Construction, for over thirty years and is also knowledgeable in landscape design.
 He has been commissioned to restore a number of DC landmarks and historic homes.
-He has been a Cleveland Park resident for almost three years living at 3512 Porter St. where he is restoring a 1922 American Foursquare.
+He has been living in Cleveland Park for about 8 years living at 3512 Porter St. where he is restoring a 1922 American Foursquare.
 Bruce is also known for his fundraising activities; he was on the Board of Directors for “Arts in Action” where he helped to raise over a million dollars for various local charities.
 He was also on the Board of Directors for the “Opera Camerata” and helped to organize operatic fundraisers to benefit charitable organizations.
 He is currently the owner of Izzy and Milo, two young weimaraners and is an enthusiastic and regular visitor to Rosedale.